Canon 35mm f/1.4 | Lens Review

 Build

 The Canon 35mm f/1.4 is a beast of a lens!
-It can get a little heavy on my Canon EOS 5D Mark IV.
-Mostly when I am doing in home newborn sessions that can last a couple of hours.
-I have used this lens for several years now in the heat, the freezing cold, to sandy beaches and rain.
-There is practically no wear and tear and still looks new.
-It is a more expensive lens but certainly worth every penny.
+It can get a little heavy on my Canon EOS 5D Mark IV, mostly when I do in-home newborn sessions that can last a few hours.
+I have used this lens for several years in the heat, the freezing cold, to sandy beaches and rain.
+There is practically no wear and tear, and it still looks new.
+It is a more expensive lens but undoubtedly worth every penny.

 mom holding newborn baby girl in nursery